grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 Choosing a Query strategy
 **************************************

-The main idea of Active Learning is that instead of piling as much data as possible onto a model to train on, you can get equal or better performance with substantially less data if you analytically choose the most informative data points according to a metric.
+The main idea of Active Learning is that instead of piling as much data as possible onto a model to train on, you can get equal or better performance with substantially less training data if you analytically choose the most informative data points according to a metric.
 The query strategy *is* that metric.

 Each classifier that you select is paired with your chosen query strategy.